-The plans to redevelop the Mall in the heart of Walthamstow were approved by Waltham Forest Council Planning Committee in December.
+The plans to redevelop the Mall in the heart of Walthamstow were first approved by Waltham Forest Council Planning Committee in December.

 The decision was agreed by the Mayor of London in March 2018.

 The development will bring significant investment and opportunity to businesses and residents alike.